-Test mode orders and quotes are useful for trial runs and system testing, but once they're no longer needed, you can delete them to keep your workspace tidy.
+Test mode orders are useful for trial runs and system testing, but once they're no longer needed, you can delete them to keep your workspace tidy.
 Unlike live orders, which can only be canceled, test mode items can be permanently removed.

 In this article